jai-kannan1184/Iot_project_Growlamp/README.md

 . ~/esp/esp-idf/export.sh
 ```

 **NOTE:** You will also need to set the `ESPPORT` env var to match the board's serial port, as the default used by the tools is the Linux port.
-At the time of writing this document the port on macOS is `/dev/cu.SLAB_USBtoUART`.
 See the [official docs](https://docs.espressif.com/projects/esp-idf/en/v4.0-beta1/get-started/index.html#get-started-connect) for the serial port patterns for other Operating Systems.

 ### Test installation